shafiquejamal/reactjs-golang-single-binary/README.md

 References:

 - https://levelup.gitconnected.com/combine-a-react-js-and-go-app-into-a-single-binary-file-1260a109dd90
--

 ## Steps

 ### Create the Go binary

 1. Create a project directory, e.g. `my-project`, and `cd` into it.
 2. Run `nnpx create-react-app app --template typescript`.
-Optionally, you can replace the `app/src//App.tsx` file with the `App.tsx` in this repository, and copy `./ping/Ping.tsx` from this repository into your `app/src/` directory.
+Optionally, you can replace the `app/src/App.tsx` file with the `App.tsx` in this repository, and copy `./ping/Ping.tsx` from this repository into your `app/src/` directory.
 3. `cd` into the `./app` directory.
-4. Run `yarn build`.
+4. Run `yarn add axios` if you copied the Ping files over.
+In any case, run `yarn build`.
 5. `cd` back into the `my-project` directory.
 6. Copy the `main.go` file from the above link into this directory (it is also [here](https://gist.githubusercontent.com/chanioxaris/e0eff65c0d87862801a74fffc17fae99/raw/87ccf5e1bc907d65dd72e7feafb3445c8bfb47f0/golang-react-binary-main.go)).
 7. In this directory, run